shinra-electric/Portfolio/SwiftUI/Demos/Carousel/README.md

 It demonstrates several new features in SwiftUI 3, and is from a demo by [Kavsoft](https://youtu.be/Wj_PJBWHWUc)

-* Note: When creating this there was a bug in Xcode 13 Beta 2 that affected SwiftUI TabViews, so this demo creates a custom TabView in UIKit.
-It normally should not be necessary.
+* Note: At the time I was creating this, SwiftUI ScrollView did not support pagination.
+The original Kavsoft demo uses a custom VerticalCarouselList, which I have included here.
+However I have also attempted to fix this by using TabView (which does support pagination) and rotate by 90 degrees.
+This pagination works as expected, but the Opacity does not.
+So I have left both versions in the code.

 ![](carousel.mov)